 Barker Dam Nature Trail

 Heading back to the trail we continued our hike through a beautiful open desert landscape.
 Along the way were many informal signs which helped you understand what you were looking at, a great trail addition.
 I always take photographs of these signs so I can read them later when remembering the trip.

 A dam in the desert?

 We soon arrived at some tall rocks which lead us to a view of Barker Dam filled with water!
-From reviews we read, we expected the dam to be dried out in November but were pleasantly surprised.
+From reviews we read, we expected the dam to be dried out during November in Joshua Tree National Park but were pleasantly surprised.
 There were some heavy, flooding rainstorms a few weeks prior which may explain why it was so full.